 - Try Chemical Solutions – For stubborn ant colonies that keep coming back, you may need to resort to more drastic measures.
 There are a number of ant-killing products on the market, but be sure to look for those that are marked as safe for plant life to avoid damaging your lawn.
 If you have children or pets, look for varieties that will be safe for them as well.

-Bringing Back Your Lawn
+Tips for Bringing Back Your Lawn

 If ants or nests have done irreparable damage to your home lawn, you can bring it back to life with fresh sod.